MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

     - **consumerCorrelationId** - Duplicate of Data.clientCorrelationId above
     - **networkEffectiveType** - The effective type of network connection, e.g. "slow-2g Online" to identify whether the user is connected to the internet at the time of showing the persona card
     - **networkType** - The type of network connectivity of the device in use
-    - **roundTripEstimateMs** - Estimated effective round-trip of the current connection in milliseconds
+    - **roundTripEstimateMs** - Estimated effective round trip of the current connection in milliseconds

 - **Data.region** -The geographical region of the profile card backend service to which user is connected